cournape/Bento/README.rst

 Being able to describe most python packages from a purely static file has the following advantages:

+    * Inspection of packages becomes easier for third parties, like OS vendors.
     * No arbitrary code execution, you only have to trust toydist code instead of setup.py (which can do anything that python can)
-    * Inspection of packages becomes easier for third parties, like OS vendors.
-    * Also the current toydist implementation uses distutils to actually build the extensions, distutils becomes an implementation detail of the system, in the sense that another build system can be build on top of toydist.
+    * Altough the current toydist implementation uses distutils to actually build the extensions, distutils becomes an implementation detail of the system, in the sense that another build system can be build on top of toydist.
 This gives a simple but powerful way forward for